 Opposition is crying foul despite President Lukashenko promising free and fair polls.

-About 70 opposition candidates were on the ballot – a record number – and 477 observers from the Organisation for Security and Co-operation in Europe (OSCE) were monitoring the poll.
+About 70 opposition candidates are on the ballot – a record number – and 477 observers from the Organisation for Security and Co-operation in Europe (OSCE) are monitoring the poll.

-However, the other 193 candidates were all Lukashenko loyalists and in 15 of the 110 districts the president’s allies were running unopposed.
+However, the other 193 candidates are all Lukashenko loyalists and in 15 of the 110 districts the president’s allies are running unopposed.

-Opposition leaders urged the observers not to give their stamp of approval to the poll.
+Opposition leaders have urged the observers not to give their stamp of approval to the poll.